syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap-Elements.md

 #### Wrap

-Data labels can be wrap inside the leaf node bounds using property Overflowmode `Wrap` option to avoid the data labels are displayed outside of leaf node bounds.
+Data labels can be wrap inside the leaf node bounds using property OverflowMode `Wrap` option to avoid the data labels are displayed outside of leaf node bounds.

 {% tabs %}